-5. This Settlement Agreement applies to and is binding upon U.S. EPA and upon Respondent and its successors and assigns.
-Any change in ownership or corporate status of the Respondent including, but not limited to, any transfer of assets or real or personal property shall not alter the Respondent's responsibilities under this Settlement Agreement.
+5. This Settlement Agreement applies to and is binding upon U.S. EPA and upon Respondent and its successors and assigns including subsequent Surface/Subsurface Ownership holders or transferees.
+Any change in ownership or corporate status of the Respondent including, but not limited to, any transfer of assets or real or personal property shall not alter the Respondent's responsibilities under this Settlement Agreement except as expressly stated in Section X (Deed Restriction/Institutional Control Document), Paragraph 26 (c) of this Settlement Agreement.

-6. Respondent is jointly and severally liable for carrying out all activities required by this Settlement Agreement.
+6. Respondent is jointly and severally liable for carrying out all activities required of Respondent by this Settlement Agreement.

-7. Respondent shall ensure that its contractors, subcontractors, and representatives receive a copy of and comply with this Settlement Agreement.
-Respondent shall be responsible for any noncompliance with this Settlement Agreement.
+7. Respondent shall ensure that its contractors, subcontractors, and representatives comply with this Settlement Agreement.
+Respondent shall be responsible for any noncompliance by such parties with this Settlement Agreement.